-When he is not “wowing” the crowds at a public event, Clark spends his time at the World Bird Sanctuary’s “behind the scenes” area watching the comings and goings of the humans and wildlife in his world, chewing on various “toys”, and expressing himself very vocally from time to time – just like any other eagle without his “star” status.
+Clark is currently one of only four Bald Eagles who travel to fly at different venues throughout the United States.
+Clark began flying at St. Louis Cardinals’ baseball games to the cheers of thousands of fans for the National Anthem.
+Clark has since flown for numerous high profile events such as The Horatio Alger Association, the Chicago Bears, Boeing’s annual event honoring veterans, and for the PBR World Finals.
+His official practice area is The Family Arena in St. Charles, Missouri where he can practice flying to high and low areas with plenty of room.
+When he is not “wowing” the crowds at a public event, Clark spends his time at the World Bird Sanctuary’s behind the scenes area watching the comings and goings of the humans and wildlife in his world.
+He enjoys chewing on various “toys”, and expressing himself very vocally from time to time – just like any other eagle without a “star” status would.

 Scientific Name: Haliaeetus leucocephalus

 Description: Adult Bald Eagles have white heads and tails with dark brown bodies and wings.
 Their legs and bills are bright yellow.
 Juveniles are mostly dark brown and the white head and tail are obtained at 4 to 5 years of age.
 The term “bald” refers to the Old English word “balde” which means white.